keithieopia/keithieopia.com/content/colophon.md

 in Newark, NJ and uses domain services from [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net/).
 Encrypted connections (HTTPS) are made possible by certificates provided by [Let's Encrypt](https://letsencrypt.org/).

 This site has never implemented any form of advertising.
 If you see such, you may be infected with malware.
-For the curious, the total infrastructure costs is exactly $133.62 per year, which includes hosting, bandwidth, domain name, etc.
+For the curious, the total infrastructure cost (hosting, domain name, bandwidth, etc) is exactly $133.62 per year.